Top 7 Threat Intelligence Platforms & Software in 2025

 • Alert management: Threat Command provides alert data such as a description and an alert header, as well as the option to remediate if possible.

-• Threat Command dashboard: A nicely laid out interface shows clear web and dark web threat stats, as well as a system risk meter and graphs of severity types.
+• Threat Command dashboard: A nicely laid-out interface shows clear web and dark web threat stats, a system risk meter, and graphs of severity types.

 • Threat scoring: Threat Command automatically calculates an IOC’s threat severity score based on multiple IOC parameters.

-• Reporting: Threat Command’s report module offers multiple types of reports, including network types, alert types, executive summaries, and leaked credentials.
+• Reporting: Threat Command’s report module offers multiple reports, including network types, alert types, executive summaries, and leaked credentials.

 Anomali icon.